alestic/aws-lambda-codepipeline-site-generator-hugo/README.md

 site contents, and passes back a ZIP file.
 The stack then syncs that content to the S3 bucket that serves the static website.

-This subdirectory function plugin is almost the same as the ["identity" plugin][identity], except that it only copies part of the Git branch repository content.
-All other content is left out of the target website.

-This subdirectory function plugin is useful if your Git repository contains a lot of different things including site source, documentation, etc., and one subdirectory contains the resulting static website that you want to publish.
+This Hugo static site generator plugin runs the following command:

+    ./hugo --source=SOURCEDIR --destination=SITEDIR

+where SOURCEDIR contains the content of the CodeCommit Git repository, and SITEDIR is the resulting content that will be sync'd to the S3 bucket serving the static website.

 When passing parameters to the AWS Git-backed static website CloudFormation template, specify: